-D1.
-Does your institution enroll transfer students? ☑ Yes ☐ No (If no, please skip to Section E) If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities? ⊠ Yes □ No D2.
-Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2021 .
+DΙ.
+Does your institution enroll transfer students? \(\mathbb{A}\) Yes \(\mathbb{I}\) No (If no, please skip to Section E) If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities?

+⊠ Yes □ No

+- D2.
+Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2022. - ✓ If your institution collects and reports non-binary gender data, please use the "Another Gender" category.